MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Introduction

 \section{Introduction}

-The recent advancement of large language models (LLMs) is largely reflected in their high-quality responses that align with human expectations and values.
-At the final stage of alignment, LLMs are supervised on human preference data via reinforcement learning from human feedback (RLHF)~\citep{ziegler2019fine,ouyang2022training,stiennon2020learning}, where a proxy, directly trained on human preferences data, is leveraged to provide scalar rewards for reinforcement learning on the target model~\citep{ouyang2022training}.
+The recent advancements in large language models (LLMs) have focused on generating high-quality responses that align with human expectations and values.
+At the final stage of alignment, LLMs are supervised on human preference data via reinforcement learning from human feedback (RLHF)~\cite{ziegler2019fine,ouyang2022training,stiennon2020learning}, where a proxy, directly trained on human preferences data, is leveraged to provide scalar rewards for reinforcement learning (RL) on the target model~\citep{ouyang2022training}.

 However, human expectations and values include a broad spectrum of heterogeneous and multi-dimensional objectives, which makes scalar supervisions inefficient for aligning diverse and inclusive human preferences~\citep{bai2022training,rame2024rewarded}.
 These drawbacks motivate further exploration into multi-objective alignment algorithms.
 Some intuitive methods extend RLHF into multi-objective RLHF (MORLHF)~\citep{sener2018multi,li2020deep,rame2024rewarded}.
-Due to its substantial computational cost~\citep{li2020deep,rame2024rewarded} and the unstable nature of the PPO~\citep{schulman2017proximal,kumar2020discor,rafailov2024direct}, other methods seek to bypass the RL paradigm with multi-objective direct preference optimization (MODPO) \citep{zhou2023beyond} or supervised fine-tuning (SFT)-based methods \citep{yang2024rewards,guo2024controllable}, which customized prompting strategies to incorporate multiple reward values into queries explicitly.
+Due to its substantial computational cost~\citep{li2020deep,rame2024rewarded} and the unstable nature of the proximal policy optimization (PPO)~\citep{schulman2017proximal,kumar2020discor,rafailov2024direct} algorithm, other methods seek to bypass the RL paradigm with multi-objective direct preference optimization (MODPO) \citep{zhou2023beyond,guo2024controllable} or supervised fine-tuning (SFT)-based methods \citep{yang2024rewards,guo2024controllable}, which customized prompting strategies to incorporate multiple reward values into queries explicitly.